Dbrys/Svelte-todo/README.md

 ## About

 This simple todo app serves as my introduction to Svelte and Sveltekit.
 Through building this app, I explored the flexibility and performance benefits that Svelte offers for developing modern web applications.
+Currently this app is setup to work locally with a todo service running on port `8080`.

 ## Running locally